coatespt/cursor-twitter/SESSION_NOTES.md

 ## The Narrow Goal: Getting New Subjects (News)From the X/Twitter firehose in Real Time

-The weaknesses of Twitter, X, and other micro-blogging platforms has always been the difficulty of users finding out what is there, or seen the other way, the difficulty bloggers have connecting with readers they don't have prior contact with.
+The weaknesses of X/Twitter and similar micro-blogging platforms has always been the difficulty of finding out what is there, or seen the other way, the difficulty bloggers have connecting with readers with whom the don't have prior.
 There's no TV-Guide.

 In practice, this problem is mostly solved by punting it to the users.
-It's up to the writer to markup posts with hashtags, and up to the receiver to discover people, hashtags, etc. to subscribe to.
+It's up to the blogger to markup posts with hashtags, and up to the receiver to discover people, hashtags, etc. to subscribe to.
 Ironically, this is usually done indirectly, by finding interesting people by other means, then seeking them out on X.

-The project presents a way discover the new subjects appearing in the Tweet stream in near real time, i.e., in a span of time comparable to how long it might take to read a Tweet amd compose a response.
+The project presents a way discover the new subjects appearing in the Tweet stream in near real time, i.e., within a span of time comparable to how long it might take to read a Tweet amd compose a response.

-News typically takes on the order of hours to surface in conventional media, so real time identification in seconds is a major advantage if knowing things first matters.
-When you see a subject characterized by "train, chemical, crash, evacuation, and environment" suddenly pop up, you may want to short Dow Chemical.
+Even important news often takes on the order of hours to surface in conventional media, so real time identification within seconds is a major advantage if knowing things first matters.
+When you see a subject characterized by "train, chemical, crash, evacuation, and environment" suddenly pop up, you may want to short Dow Chemical in a hurry.

 ## Broader Goal: History

-To be able to analyze the full stream at a granularity of seconds, and at a multiple of the real firehose rate makes it possible to study this ephemeral record of history in a new way.
+To be able to analyze the full stream at a granularity of seconds and at a multiple of the real firehose rate makes it possible to study this ephemeral record of history in a new way.

-You can see the subjects that arise and ramify minute by minute during events as ordinary and well-defined as the Super Bowl or as complex as conspiracy theories, the BLM movement, the Arab Spring, or the invasion of Ukraine.
+You can see the subjects that arise and ramify minute by minute during events as ordinary and well-defined as the Super Bowl or a concert, or as complex as evolving conspiracy theories, the BLM movement, the Arab Spring, or the invasion of Ukraine.

 To study the flow in real time by conventional means takes an enormous investment in equipment and technical expertise, and it may not be effective because one way or another, it generally requires at some level, knowing what you are looking for in advance.

-With the resources typically available to researchers, it is often only practical to analyze only limited dimensions of the stream, which must be segmented by:
+With the resources typically available to researchers, it is often only practical to analyze limited dimensions of the stream, which must be segmented by:
+- Subject
-- A time slice
+- Time slice
-- By subject
-- By analyzing only a random fraction of the full stream
+- Analyzing only a random fraction of the full stream
-- Possibly most importantly, by limiting the granularity of the study.
-Only look at subjects that are big enough and persistent enough.
+- Possibly most importantly, by limiting the granularity of examination, i.e.,look at subjects that are big enough and persistent enough.

 # Statistics and Semantics

-A driving insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is in the tens of thousands, depending upon how you define "subject."
+A driving insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is enormous by any reasonable definition of "subject."

-However you define "subject" it is likely to be orders of magnitude too much data to be useful; tens of thousands of subject exist at any one time.

 However, if one settles for only seeing new subjects as they arrive:
 - The amount of data for a human to be exposed to is manageable
 - The subjects arrive newest, i.e., most important, first
-- As time passes, you asymptotically approach getting **all** subjects.
+- As time passes, you asymptotically approach getting **all** current subjects.
 - Focussing on newness at the level of seconds, you can see a new subject ramify into sub-subjects in near real time.
 You can watch the hive-mind communicate with itself.

 While X/Twitter is a firehose of data, fortunately, new subjects tend to arrive at a manageable rate.
-Depending upon exactly how you parameterize the definition of "subject," new subjects arrive perhaps every few seconds.
+Depending upon exactly how you parameterize the definition of "subject," new subjects that will ever involve more than a handful of Tweets arrive perhaps every few seconds.
 Significant subject arrive at an almost stately pace.
 With proper tuning, you get something with about the information density of the Times Square News Ticker.

-To find thes subjects by characterizing the semantics of thousands of Tweets per second, and then grouping them together based upon subject similarity is a daunting task computationally.
+To find these subjects by characterizing the semantics of thousands of Tweets per second, and then grouping them together based upon subject similarity is a daunting task computationally.
 It's not even clear how to do it, as it's not just a matter of understanding Tweet-by-Tweet.
-It's not very useful unless you can cluster them.
-Certainly it would be extremely difficult and resource intensive to do in real time.
+Semantic understanding is useful only if you can related subjects of Tweets into clusters.
+Certainly it would be extremely difficult and resource intensive to do this in real time on thousands of Tweets per second.

+### Semantic Insight is More Helpful In Understanding Subjects Than In Finding Them

 The critical insight is that semantic analysis isn't necessary, and arguably, isn't particularly helpful.
-In practice, groups of meaningful words used together are an excellent proxy for subjects, and semantics can be ignored in the indentification of new subject in the stream.
+In practice, groups of meaningful words used together are an excellent proxy for subjects, and semantics can be ignored in the process of indentifying new subject in the stream.

 ### Pure Statistics

-Frequency-based approaches to this problem tend to look for fequently used words.

-The problem is, frequently used words tend not to be very useful for finding new subjects.
-At any given moment, literally thousands of subjects include "P Diddy", "Donald Trump", or "Superbowl."
+Frequency-based approaches seem like an obvious way to go, but it turns out that frequently used words are not very useful for finding new subjects.
+At any given moment, literally thousands of subjects include "P Diddy", "Donald Trump", "Taylor Swift", or "Superbowl."

-The words that characterize identifiable subjects are more often words that are:
+The words that characterize identifiable subjects are more often words that:
-- Typically rare, perhaps even novel
+- Are usually rare, perhaps not normally used at all.
 - Are suddenly being used anomalously frequently.

-Words have a Zipf distribution, which means that overwhelming majority of words are very rarely used.
-By a wide margin, the most common number of times per day for a random word to be used is zero.
+Conveniently, words have a Zipf distribution, which means that overwhelming majority of words are very rarely used.
+By a wide margin, the most common number of times per day for a randomly selected word to be used is zero.
 The next most common number of times is one, again by a wide margin.

 The distribution tail is so long that the most common 250 words in English language Tweets are used more than the next 11,000,000 words combined.

-The importance of this is that when you find several one-in-millions words that normally appear say, zero to a handful of times a day, suddenly appearing together dozens of times, you almost certainly have identified a "subject."
+The importance of this is that when you find several one-in-millions words that normally appear between zero and a handful of times a day suddenly appearing together in the same Tweets dozens of times, you almost certainly have identified a "subject."

 For this to be helpful, the anomalously frequently used words (called hereafter, busywords) must be detected quickly enough that it remains computationally practical to analyse the corresponding window of Tweets for clusterings of the busy words.
-This is demanding because clustering tends to be non-linear in the number of elements concerned.
+This is demanding in part because clustering tends to be non-linear in the number of elements concerned.
 Logically, it's a simple problem.
 In practice, it is difficult to do in real time.

 #### What's Tough About Frequency
-Ordinary word frequency computation is hard to do fast enough, because of the sheer volume of the firehose.
+Ordinary word frequency computation is hard to do fast enough because of the sheer volume of the firehose.

 The relative frequencies of word use change continuously throughout the day, both because human activity changes with the hour and because new subjects come and go.

-You can't just rely on frequency of use over a few seconds, because the variance is too high.
-Only a minute fraction of words, even of relatively common words, get used in any given few seconds.
-To manage the variance, you need a rolling window of perhaps an hour's duration, with frequency computed at the time-granularity you require.
-This includes comparing the latest frequencies to the previous frequencies to determine which words are suddenly anomalously busy.
+You can't just rely on frequency of word use over a few seconds, because the variance is too high.
+Only a tiny fraction of words, even of relatively common words, get used in any given few seconds.

+To manage the variance, you need a rolling window of perhaps many minutes to an hour's duration, with relative frequency computed at the time-granularity you require.
+This includes comparing the latest relative frequencies to the previous relative frequencies to determine which words are suddenly anomalously busy.

 And herein is the rub.
-The number of Tweets grows at thousands per second.
-You would have to do the frequency extremely quickly lest the clustering problem get out of control.
-The relentless pressure of finding anomalous changes in frequency among on a hundred thousand tokens per second over a domain of millions every few seconds is a serious computing challenge.
+Tweets arrive at a rate of thousands per second, and each tweet uses ten to thirty words.
+In just ten seconds you'd be clustering over fifty thousand Tweets and perhaps a million words.
+It's a serious computing challenge.

-#### Relative Frequency Is a Red Herring
+#### Relative Frequency Turns Out to Be a Red Herring

 We tend to think of relative frequency as the core problem, but looked at a different way, the only point of computing relative frequency is to use it to recognize surges in frequency of use.
 They are two different things.
 The surging is what we actually care about, not the relative frequency itself.

 The key to getting past this barrier is a probabilistic heuristic that identifies surges in word frequency without doing global word counting and frequency analysis inline.
-The core of the heuristic is fast enough that it tends to be limited by getting enough Tweets to operate on before it is limited by processing capacity.
+The core of the heuristic is fast enough that it tends to be limited by waiting for enough Tweets to operate on before it is limited by processing capacity.
+The non-linearity of the clustering implies the seeming tautology, but the faster it runs, the faster it can run.

 You can't get away global frequency computations entirely.
 You need keep up with background word usage changes caused by time of day, day of week, etc., as well as with ongoing changes due to the emergence of new subjects that people Tweet about.
 But you can get away with doing them only periodically, and keeping them offline with respect to the main processing pipeline.
-While subject analysis must place at intervals of a few seconds, these offline frequency analysis operations can take place at intervals of many minutes--orders of magnitude less often, and outside the main flow.
+While busyword and subject analysis must place at intervals of a few seconds, these offline frequency analysis operations can take place at intervals of many minutes, not only orders of magnitude less often, but also outside of the main processing flow.

 The heuristic can be fast because it is only sensitive to the leading edge of a surge in usage of a word.
 Moreover, it is inherently blind to a sustained increase in frequency.
 Threfore,it automatically forgets words that surge only briefly in usage, as well as words that surge and then stay at an elevated level unless/until that word again surges in relative frequency.

 The heuristic is extremely fast--on an adequate server, it can be considerably faster than the firehose rate.
-Running on a twelve-year old iMac, the heuristic processes about three Decahoses, including feeding the Tweets.
-A modern server could run at multiple firehose speeds.
+Running on a twelve-year old iMac, the heuristic processes about two and a half Decahoses, including feeding the Tweets.
+A modern server with many hardware cores could run at multiple firehose speeds.

-Speed is critical, because a main goal of the project is the ability to analyse historical data, which is impractical if you can't even keep up with the flow rate.

 # Input and Output

-The input used for development purposes is two weeks of the decahose (about 500 Tweets/second.)
+The input available for development purposes is two weeks of the decahose (about 500 Tweets/second.)
 It consists of JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are about five minutes of Tweets at about 500 Tweets/second.
-The files are GZIP'ed.
+The original files are unpacked into uncompressed CSV files.

 In production the input could be either files (for historical processing) or the actual live Tweet stream (for real time processing).

-This isn't a "cheat" because any system would have to receive Tweets and feed them somehow. the fact that we are storing them in files is irrelevant.
-(The actual feed is over RabbitMQ.)
+Using files is not a "cheat" because any system would typicaly receive Tweets and feed them somehow.
+The actual development feed is from a process running on the same meachine and sending the Tweets via RabbitMQ.

 The non-graphical output is a series of clustered sets of Tweets that are about new subjects.
 There is not yet a graphical front end.